 Planning a 2SLGBTQ+ event?
 Community experts share tips for creating positive environments that encourage guests to show up as their authentic selves.

 Toronto’s 2SLGBTQ+ community might well be the most diverse in the city.
 After all, the community embraces every demographic, age group, gender, language, race, ethnicity and religion.
+The experts at Pride Toronto know a thing or two about creating welcoming events.
+It’s among the world’s largest Pride festivals, with more than 3 million people expected to attend the 2024 Pride Festival.

-“We want to share the sentiment that when people look at Pride, they can see themselves in Pride,” MacPherson says.
+“We want to share the sentiment that when people look at Pride, they can see themselves in Pride,” says Bobby MacPherson, director of operations.

-1. Use inclusive language in promotional materials.
+1. Use inclusive language in promotional materials

 An event statement can help set tone and expectations for a Pride-themed gathering.
 For example, the Candyland Beach Club at Night social event, taking place at Grand Bizarre Beach Club during Toronto Pride Month in June, uses this phrasing on its registration page: